-Export health certificate 7988EHC may be used for the export of bovine semen from the United Kingdom to Afghanistan.
+Export health certificate 7998EHC may be used for the export of bovine semen from the United Kingdom to the Republic of Sudan (North Sudan).

-Exporters and certifying Official Veterinarians must take particular note of the information on disclaimers at paragraph 8.
+Exporters and certifying official veterinarians must take particular note of the information on disclaimers at paragraph 8.